hazelops/terraform-aws-tailscale/README.md

 Tailscale Cloud.

 Module logic is the following:
-1. Connect to TailScale API using the Terraform Provider and Tailscale api token.
+1. Connect to Tailscale API using the Terraform Provider and Tailscale api token.
-2. Generate TailScale Auth Key and place it into the instance.
+2. Generate Tailscale Auth Key and place it into the instance.
 3. Create an Autoscale Group with a single instance using and connect it to the TailScale network.

 ## Usage